 3. Frederick Sandys, May Margaret

 Although he was not an original member of the Pre-Raphaelite Brotherhood, the painter Frederick Sandys shared the group’s predilection for red-haired women.
-The model for May Margaret could be Sandys’ common-law wife Mary or her sister Millie.
+The model for May Margaret could have been Sandys’ common-law wife Mary or her sister Millie.

 4. Edward Burne-Jones, The Council Chamber